PhD Candidate, Caltech

 Mafic Terranes of Interior/Arctic Alaska

 Interior and Arctic Alaska contains voluminous mafic/ultramafic bodies, all of which are understudied.
-My research focuses on the origin, geochemistry, and tectonic significance of these rocks, which may be key to understanding the assembly of Alaska.
+My research focuses on the origin, geochemistry, and tectonic significance of these rocks, which may be key to understanding the assembly of much of Alaska.

-- Eruption timescales of the CRBs: Here I employ an unorthodox use of paleomagnetic measurements in order to constrain the lifetime of CRB dikes that feed individual flood basalt eruptions.
+Here I employ an unorthodox use of paleomagnetic measurements in order to constrain the lifetime of CRB dikes that feed individual flood basalt eruptions.
 Preliminary results suggest that flows of 500-1000 km3 can be erupted in just a few months.

 S-Type granitoids of the Canadian Shield